 All the productivity tools and technology intended to make executives self-sufficient have only made it harder to find human admins (more on that later).
 Since 2004, the number of professional admins in the U.S. has decreased by 65 percent.

-Email, voicemail, chat, calendar apps, travel planning apps, and expense account apps take time to use.
-According to research by Service Now, they take sixteen hours per week to use.
-Companies that pay their executives to do their admin work realize that this is not a good business decision.
+Email, voicemail, chat, calendar apps, travel planning apps, and expense account apps require significant time to use.
+According to research by Service Now, they consume sixteen hours per week.
+Companies that pay their executives to handle administrative tasks realize this is not a wise business decision.

 Prialto’s 2024 Productivity Report found that 43 percent of executives list "administrative tasks" as the biggest drag on their productivity, and 52 percent listed "stress and overwhelm" as their primary blocker.